 Listening is one of language skill and categorized as receptive skill.
 Listeners will interpret what they heard from auditory and visual clues in order to know the speaker's intension and expression.
 Therefore, listening is an active process (Thompson and Rubin, 1996).
 Furthermore, Listening is an essential skill in English Foreign Language Learning.
 It is because listening is the main part for developing other skill.
-Listening is a main skill which develops faster than speaking and often affects the development of reading and writing abilities in learning a new language (Scarcella and Oxford, 1992).
-Everyone receives input through listening and responds in orally or in writing.
+Listening is a main skill which develops faster than speaking and often affects the development of reading and writing abilities in learning a new language (Scarcella and Oxford, 1992) Everyone receives input through listening and responds in orally or in writing.
 Therefore, listening skill is a basic skill in first language acquisition and is crucial in English as Second/Foreign Language (ESL/EFL) learning.
 Furthermore, Listening has become an important part of many Second/Foreign Language (ESL/EFL) learning, as both it is a means to access various sources of knowledge and it is a criterion to determine whether an EFL learner is a competent language performance or not.

 Despite its importance, listening is not an easy skill to master, especially listening in ESL or EFL contexts.
 It means that EFL university students may have difficulty in listening because it acquired the other skill.
 The other skill is the ability of speaking.
-By using speaking skill listening, the listeners will keep the information in memory and produce it in speaking for communication.
+By using speaking skill listening, the listening will keep the information in memory and produce it in speaking for communication.
 Listening also produce information in their long term memory and make their own interpretations of the spoken passages (Young, 1997).
 In other words, listeners need to be active processors of information and listening processes need to consider of spoken discourse.
-In spoken discourse is very different from written discourse because spoken discourse is instantaneous, the listeners must process it online and may not listen to it again Richards (2008).
-To be acquired in listening is not easy because it requires listeners to make meaning from the oral input by drawing upon their background knowledge of the world and of the second language (Young, 1997).
+In spoken discourse is very different from written discourse because spoken discourse is instantaneous, the listeners must increase it requires listeners to make meaning from the oral input by drawing upon their background knowledge of the world and of the second language (Young, 1997).

 As a result, the students need listening strategies for comprehending listening skill.
-O'Malley and Chamot (1990) believes that learning strategies are the thoughts and actions that individuals use to accomplish a learning goal.
-Furthermore, learning strategies can be thought of as the ways in which a learner approaches and manages a task, and listeners can be taught effective ways of approaching and managing their listening (Richards, 2008).
+O'Malley and Chamot (1990) believes that learning strategies at the thoughts and actions that individuals use to accomplish a learning goal.
+Furthermore, learning strategies can be thought of as the ways in which a learner approaches and manages a task, and listeners can be taught effective ways of approaching and managing their listening tichards, 2008).
 It means that process of listening is pivotal for improving listening skill.
-However, this process is more complex for second language learners who have limited memory capacity of the target language (Richards,1983) thus requiring them to utilize various listening strategies.
+However, this process is more complex for second language learners who have limited memory capacity of the target language (Richards, 1983) thus requiring them to tilize various listening strategies.
 These strategies which have been developed based on Buck (2001) learning strategies were categorized as cognitive and metacognitive.
 In cognitive consists of comprehension processes, storing and memory processes and using and retrieval processes.
 Whereas, in metacognitive strategy consists of planning, monitoring and evaluating.